 On this same topic, it’s worth me talking about the type of strength training for distance runners you should be doing during this period.

 When it comes to more intensive strength training blocks, there’s definitely benefit in getting runners to work on pure strength.
-Lifting heavy for relatively low number of reps (5 x 5 type training) of your typical compound movements: squats, deadlifts, etc…
+Lifting heavy a for relatively low number of reps (5 x 5 type training) of your typical compound movements: squats, deadlifts, etc…

-However marathon training is not the time for this kind of highly demanding work.
+However, marathon training is not the time for this kind of highly demanding work.
 This is the kind of work you could dedicate some months to at another time of the year while there are fewer imminent running goals in sight.

 During your marathon specific training block, we should be looking to develop and maintain muscle balance and stability, and work to maintain mobility around key joints like the hips, as the miles take their toll on the body.
-Often bodyweight cross training exercises for runners are adequate for achieving this.
+Often bodyweight cross-training exercises for runners are adequate for achieving this.

 #3: Train Your Upper Body

-Obviously our legs carry us as we run, so we need strong quads, calf muscles, hamstrings, glutes, adductors, etc. But don’t forget your upper body!
+Obviously, our legs carry us as we run, so we need strong quads, calf muscles, hamstrings, glutes, adductors, etc. But don’t forget your upper body!

 When it comes to posture in particular, we need to view the body as a whole.
 I’m certainly not trying to convince you that you need to develop bulging biceps and boulder-like shoulders.
 But you can get strong and remain lean.

 I’m not saying you need to hit the bench press hard, in fact it’s the back muscles I’m more interested in developing as these are largely the muscles that hold us tall, and maintain posture as we run.